norzzielein/NORZZIELEIN/README.md

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackNiIcon.png" alt = "Introverted Intuition Icon" style = "width: 70px; height: auto" />
         My mind is a realm of endless exploration, where curiosity fuels my quest for understanding.
-Like a detective piecing together clues, I delve into the depths of data science and mathematics, uncovering patterns that reveal the hidden truths of our world.
+Like a detective piecing together clues, I delve into the depths of Data Science and Mathematics, uncovering patterns that reveal the hidden truths of our world.
 Drawing inspiration from the intricate plots of Agatha Christie and Arthur Conan Doyle, I approach each problem with a sense of wonder and intrigue, eager to unravel the mysteries that lie beneath the surface.
     </div>
 </blockquote>